 It was way too cold for me, and the whole “ACHIEVE ACHIEVE ACHIEVE” mindset that everyone seems to share is really not my cup of tea.
-But still, I’m happy I saw NYC with my eyes and these are the 10 top things that you shouldn’t miss, in my opinion, if you visit 🙂
+But still, I’m happy I saw NYC with my own eyes and these are the 10 top things that you shouldn’t miss, in my opinion, if you visit 🙂

-1. Take a guided tour
+1. Take a Guided NYC Tour

 I had a total awe-moment being alone on the boat’s bow while we were sailing back to the city and seeing New York’s skyline in the fog.
 I mean..
 This would have been the view that Titanic’s passengers would have seen if they could actually arrive in the Big Apple.
 It was the view that so many immigrants saw arriving on their boats, full of hope and dreams.
 It was a very magical moment for me.

-3. Get a noodle soup in Chinatown
+3. Get a Ramen in Chinatown

 When in the area, check out the Mahayana Temple Buddhist Association (pictures aren’t allowed, but temple truly is fascinating – and full of oranges, lol) but most of all get some traditional food!

 We got ramen, which was actually the cheapest meal we experienced in New York (where everything is crazy expensive).